-Senate COVID relief bill is headed for final vote after sleepless, tumultuous night
+Senate narrowly passes COVID relief bill after sleepless, tumultuous night

 Sen. Pat Toomey, R-Penn., caught a few minutes of sleep between votes.
 Food options overnight were pizza, chips, candy and caffeine.
 (Toomey keeps a candy drawer stocked up in the Senate chamber).
 But Saturday morning brought the relief of Chik-fil-A breakfast sandwiches and more caffeine, according to his spokesperson.

-Harris is not expected to be needed for the final vote on the legislation Saturday.
-That's because Republicans are down one vote after Sen. Dan Sullivan had to leave to go home to Alaska for the funeral of his father-in-law.
+Harris was not needed for the final passage on the legislation Saturday.
+That's because Republicans were down one vote after Sen. Dan Sullivan had to leave to go home to Alaska for the funeral of his father-in-law.

 CLICK HERE TO GET THE FOX NEWS APP

-If the legislation passes by a 50-49 party-line vote, it will then head back to the House for its approval.
-There's been some concern from progressives there by the changes Senate Democrats made to lower the unemployment benefits from $400 to $300 and to limit the income eligibility for the $1,400 checks.
+The legislation now heads back to the House where a vote is scheduled for Tuesday.
+There's been some concern from progressives there over changes the Senate made to remove the $15 minimum wage provision, to lower the weekly unemployment benefits from $400 to $300 and to limit the income eligibility for stimulus checks.

-House Speaker Nancy Pelosi, D-Calif., can only afford to lose four votes and still send the bill to Biden's desk for his first major legislative victory.
+House Speaker Nancy Pelosi, D-Calif., can only afford to lose four votes and still send the bill to Biden's desk for his first legislative win.

+The nonpartisan Congressional Budget Office found this week that Biden's coronavirus proposal would add $1.862 trillion to the national deficit over 10 years, with the bulk of the new spending -- $1.173 trillion -- occurring in the fiscal year 2021.

+The federal government ran an annual deficit of $3.1 trillion in the 2020 fiscal year, more than triple the deficit of the previous year, according to the Bipartisan Policy Center.
+The cumulative national debt now sits at $28 trillion.

 Fox News' Chad Pergram and Jason Donner contributed to this report.